-Does your child have “glue ear” – and is it affecting their development?
+Does your child have “glue ear”?

 Otitis media with effusion (OME) or “glue ear” is one of the most common illnesses in children.
 1 in 5 pre-school children will experience glue ear and 8 out 10 children will have glue ear before age 10.